HardenSG/node-template-cli/README.md

 ## score-node-cli

-> This is the scaffolding to quickly build the infrastructure configuration of a NODE project, building a NODE development environment with EXPRESS + TS.
+> This is the cli to quickly build the infrastructure configuration of a NODE project, building a NODE development environment with EXPRESS + TS.
 To learn more about the framework, see [github](https://github.com/HardenSG/node-express-ts-template.git)，Hope to get your star

 ## Usage

-> You need to install the scaffolding globally first
+> You need to install the cli globally first

 ```shell
     npm i -g score-node-cli